nodejs/node/doc/api/stream.markdown

 `null`.

 If you pass in a `size` argument, then it will return that many bytes.
-If `size` bytes are not available, then it will return `null`.
+If `size` bytes are not available, then it will return `null`, unless we've ended, in which case it will return the data remaining in the buffer.

 If you do not specify a `size` argument, then it will return all the data in the internal buffer.